pfeodrippe/arrudeia/README.md

 ## Problems
 ### REPL can freeze

-You may have to restart the REPL sometimes because there is some bug in this library or you just put called some step which does not exist.
+You may have to restart the REPL sometimes because maybe you just called some step which does not exist.

 ## Copyright & License